Stable Sleeps 4 (2 Bedrooms)

 Bicycles can be hired for cycling the tow path along Crinan Canal.

 We found a great seafood restaurant in Inveraray called Samphire.

 Catriona was brought up on Blarghour Farm.
 She went away to secondary school and college then worked in Ireland and Poland for a few years before returning to the farm in Argyll with her husband Martin.
 Catriona now looks after the self-catering holiday cottages on the farm by Loch Awe and looks forward to welcoming familiar faces and new guests alike.

-The cottages are set amidst wonderful West of Scotland scenery in Argyll, with the mood of each day reflected the gentle waters of Loch Awe, the longest freshwater loch in Scotland.
+Set amidst wonderful Argyll scenery of loch, hill and mountain typical of the West of Scotland, with the mood of each day reflected the gentle waters of Loch Awe, the longest freshwater loch in Scotland.

 Bookings will be confirmed on receipt of a deposit of 50%.
 Balance of the rent is due approx. 6 weeks before arrival.
 Gas and electricity are metered and charged before departure.

 Until 30th October 2015 - full weeks Saturday to Saturday

 During the winter months start/end days and length of stay are flexible.